OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

   <version.lyo>ENTER-LYO-VERSION-HERE</version.lyo>
 </properties>
 ```
-### Lyo repositories
+### Lyo repositories (optional)

-an OSLC4J project will use Lyo dependencies that we need to declare.
-Before we
+A Lyo project will use Lyo dependencies that we need to declare. **All necessary Lyo dependencies are available on Maven Central starting with Lyo 4.0.0.** If you are using Lyo 2.x, you need to add the following entry:
-can do that, we need to add the Lyo repository.
-After that, we are ready to add the dependencies.

 ```xml
 <repositories>